xingjian-zhang/CMDictionary/README.md

 python setup.py install
 ```

-**Note**: Do not use `pip install cmdict` because there is a package called `cmdict` written by others in the pip repo.
+**Note**: Do **NOT** use `pip install cmdict` because there is a package called `cmdict` written by others in the pip repo.
 By doing this you will download the wrong package.
 I am still looking for workaround for this.

 ## Run